 - Social Franchise Initiative.
 This Paul-Carsey partnership supports the use of franchise business models to achieve global development goals, drawing on the expertise of Carsey Schools’s Sustainable Microfinance and Development Program and Paul Colleges’s Rosenberg International Franchise Center.

 - UNH Student Organizations.
 Many mission-driven student organizations are interested in learning about market-based approaches and cross-sector collaboration in their field – or are themselves examples of social enterprise.
-These include Net Impact UNH, Student Environmental Action Coalition (SEAC), Oxfam UNH, Slow Food UNH, and Trash to Treasure.
+These include Net Impact UNH, Student Environmental Action Coalition (SEAC), Oxfam UNH, Slow Food UNH, and Trash 2 Treasure.

 - New Hampshire Businesses for Social Responsibility.
 NHBSR builds and supports a network of businesses committed to adopting socially responsible business practices, recognizing that people, principles and profits are inseparably linked.
 NHBSR offers the Corporate Sustainability Leadership Program in partnership with Paul College and the Sustainability Institute.